abs-sayem/windows_utility/README.md

 ---

 ## Windows Disk Cleanup:
-- Download the `disk_cleanup.bat` and run as administrator.
+- Download the `disk_cleanup.bat` fle and run as administrator.
 - It will scan the C: drive and clean up system files and Windows Update leftovers.
 - You can do the same from [`Chris Titus Debloat Tool`](https://github.com/ChrisTitusTech/winutil) as well.